 - Honoraria Memo (see above)

-- Foreign Visitors Honoraria Eligibility Certification: Honoraria Eligibility Form
+- Foreign Visitors Honoraria Eligibility Certification.
+Link to: Honoraria Eligibility Form

 - Copy of Visa or Passport including entry stamp